madmax3000/ice/README.md

 # ice
-Circuit Optimization Simulator
+power electronic circuit Optimization tool

+please note:
-the various tutuorials would be provided later it would be great to know your feedback
+1.the various tutuorials would be provided later
+2.it would be great to know your feedback